Pearls: The Classic

 Pick Your Pearl

-You might be surprised to find the varieties of pearls that come in all sizes, shapes and colors.
+You might be surprised to find the varieties of pearls that come in all sizes, shapes and colours.
 Here's a run-down of the most popular types:

 Akoya – these pearls are named for the Japanese oyster cultivated to produce these classically round cultured gems.